agustinafassina/SoccerNetCore/README.md

 # SoccerNetCore:
 This is a CRUD basic of Soccer.
-With two table (Pplayer and Team).
+With two table (Player and Team).
 __________________________________________________________________

 It is necessary to run the scripts -> database_script.sql